isabella232/sc_AlternateAppIcons/1/1 - Script.markdown

 We asked Felipe what some of his favorite holidays are so we can add special icons to celebrate them with the game.
 To add alternate icons, the first stop is the info plist.

 ## Demo
-[do primary, valentine, and christmas to show at least two alternates.]

 **Catie**
 Felipe loves Valentine's Day, because the ruling color is pink, his favorite, and because it's his wedding anniversary!
 He also likes Christmas, because he loves turkey.
 Let's start by adding alternate icons for these two holidays.

-Add a new entry to the Information Property List.
-You want the one called `Icon files (iOS 5)`.
-Then add a new dictionary entry above Primary Icon called `CFBundleAlternateIcons`, and inside of that, add a dictionary entry with the name you want to use for an alternate icon.
+I start by adding a new entry to the Information Property List.
+We want the one called `Icon files (iOS 5)`.
+Then I add a new dictionary entry above Primary Icon called `CFBundleAlternateIcons`, and inside of that, a dictionary entry with the name we want to use for an alternate icon.

-Finally, inside of the Christmas dictionary, add an array entry called `CFBundleIconFiles`, and add a string to it.
+Finally, inside of the Christmas dictionary, I add an array entry called `CFBundleIconFiles`, and add a string to it.

 > Add `Icon files (iOS 5)` entry to the plist in the plist view.
 Open the disclosure triangle.
 >